igrishaev/lambda/README.md

 Upload the `bootstrap.zip` file from your machine.
 Being unzipped, the `bootstrap` file is of a size of 25 megabytes.
-In zip, it's about 9 megabytes so it can be deployed without uploading it to S3 first.
+In zip, it's about 9 megabytes so you can skip uploading it to S3 first.

 Test you Lambda with the console to ensure it works.